 Call us today, and we will help you with the Powers of Attorney drafting.

 We deal with all types of estate administration.
 People may have a Will, they may have no Will; they may pass away in Ontario and have relatives/beneficiaries abroad; they may pass away elsewhere and have assets in Ontario; some may have a Will and have assets in Ontario and abroad, and many more combinations of facts.

 We have dealt with the above and other such situations and have helped estate representatives obtain the documents required for the inheritance of the estate from a court.

 Please, download Administration and Estate Intake form to start the process of administration of the estate and send the form back to us via email or fax

 Will Intake forms

-Please download Wills questionnaire form, fill it in and send it back to us via email or fax.
+Please download Will Intake form, fill it in and send it back to us via email or fax.